nlevin/midi-to-piano/README.md

 # Piano MIDI Optimizer

 Convert any MIDI file into a playable piano arrangement with separate right and left hand parts.
+I recommend using this to make midis to then practice with the [Just Play Piano](https://apps.apple.com/us/app/piano-just-play-music/id6477355606) app for Apple Vision Pro.

 ## Features
 - Intelligent distribution of notes between hands